Go directly to: Content

 Hoover, Alabama 35236-2130

-If you discover an error in payment, please complete the Voluntary Overpayment Return form and attach it to your check.
+If you discover an error in payment, please complete the Voluntary Overpayment Return Form and attach it to your check.
 Checks should be made payable to Blue Cross and Blue Shield of Alabama.
-For overpayments made on a specific claim, be sure to provide the patient’s name, contract number and the date of service on the Voluntary Overpayment Return form.
+For overpayment made on a specific claim, be sure to provide the patient’s name, contract number and the date of service.

-Payment can also be made by scheduling the claim(s) to automatically deduct from future remittances via ProviderAccess on our web site, www.bcbsal.com.
-You may mark an entire invoice or individual claims to deduct.
+Payment can also be made by scheduling the claim(s) to automatically deduct from future remittances via ProviderAccess.
+You can mark an entire invoice or individual claims to deduct.

 For more information on refund requests and overpayments, access the Refund Online Manual.